jkulbe-msft/MTTCoHack-Arc-coach/README.md

    >**Note**: If you got an error about Microsoft Graph, you may need to delete the application "Microsoft Graph PowerShell" in the menu "enterprise app"
    >![archi](./images/powershellapp.png)

-7. Once the deployment is done, store credentials information to share them with attendees:
+7. Once the deployment is done, store credentials information to share them with attendees

 ## Clean up